-The college has a welfare and guidance service to help you deal with any issues that you may have.
-Welfare and guidance officers provide support to groups or individuals and offer advice on issues such as health issues, financial issues and benefit advice.
+The college has a welfare and guidance service to help you deal with any issues you may have.
+Our welfare and guidance officers give support to groups or individuals and offer advice on health issues, financial issues and benefits.

-You have the right to be safe at all times, and we have procedures and policies in place to ensure that everyone at South and City College Birmingham feel safe.
+We have procedures and policies in place to ensure that everyone at South and City College Birmingham feel safe and comfortable.

-If you've anything you're concerned about that you'd like to discuss then you can get in touch with our safeguarding team and they'd be happy to help just click here.
+If you're concerned about anything at all, just [get in touch with our safeguarding team] and they'll be happy to help.